Acadia National Park is always a good place to see wildlife. The one species we’re sure to see is the red fox.

 Loons eat only fish so they’re an early indicator of water quality problems.
 Sadly, this means they die of avian botulism on the Great Lakes and slowly succumb to mercury poisoning deposited in our water by coal-fired power plant emissions.

 Truly a water bird, loons can barely walk on land because their legs are positioned for diving.
 Occasionally they mistake a wet road or parking lot for a lake and land on it, but if they do they can’t take off again because they need a long watery runway.
 A loon in this situation must be rescued or it will die.

 Years ago during fall migration, a loon landed on top of Laurel Mountain in Somerset County, Pennsylvania and was found in the woods by a hunter.
 The hunter took it to a vet who released it on a nearby lake.
 That was one lucky bird.

 (photo by Kim Steininger)

-I love to watch ruby-throated hummingbirds at the Harbourside Inn.
+I love to watch ruby-throated hummingbirds at the Harbourside Inn in Northeast Harbor, Maine.

 Innkeeper John Sweet is an organic gardener, so when he grows tomatoes he plants them with other species that provide pest protection.
 That’s why he’s created a mixed border along the driveway of cherry tomatoes and nasturtiums.